-Subsequently, on December 2, 2017, Sprint filed suit against Charter in the United States District Court for the District of Delaware.
-The new suit alleges infringement of 15 patents related to the Company's provision of voice services (ten of which were already asserted against Legacy TWC in the matter described above).
+Sprint filed a second suit against Charter on December 2, 2017 in the United States District Court for the District of Delaware.
+This suit alleges infringement of 15 patents related to the Company's provision of VoIP services (ten of which were already asserted against Legacy TWC in the matter described above).
 Charter is investigating the allegations and will vigorously defend this case.
 While the Company is unable to predict the outcome of its investigations, it does not expect that this litigation will have a material effect on its operations, financial condition, or cash flows.